Isolation and Quarantine Q&A

 When is a person considered infectious?

-CDPH has recently modified its infectious period definition to align with the updated isolation recommendations as set forth in the guidance.
+CDPH modified its infectious period definition to align with the updated isolation recommendations as set forth in the guidance.
 The COVID-19 infectious period starts:

 For the purposes of identifying close contacts and exposures, symptomatic and asymptomatic confirmed cases who end isolation in accordance with the Isolation and Quarantine Guidance and are no longer considered to be within their infectious period.
 Such persons should continue to follow CDPH isolation recommendations, including wearing a well-fitting face mask through Day 10.